yhatt/jsx-slack/README.md

 Nevertheless, jsx-slack can use React's methodology (composition of components) through JSX and the basic JavaScript function.
 In addition, we can follow up rapidly-evolving Slack Block Kit by keeping the smallest requirements without depending on React.

-FYI there are some projects based on React (reconciler) to manage Slack message: [react-chat-renderer](https://github.com/asynchronous-dev/react-chat-renderer), [rebot](https://github.com/bradennapier/rebot), etc...
+FYI there are some projects based on React ([react-reconciler](https://github.com/facebook/react/tree/master/packages/react-reconciler)) to manage Slack message: [react-chat-renderer](https://github.com/asynchronous-dev/react-chat-renderer) (< v0.1.0), [rebot](https://github.com/bradennapier/rebot).
+You should use them if you want to use third-party components based on React ecosystem.

 ## Similar projects

-- [react-chat-renderer](https://github.com/asynchronous-dev/react-chat-renderer) - React renderer implementation for building rich Slack messages using JSX.
+- [react-chat-renderer](https://github.com/asynchronous-dev/react-chat-renderer) - React renderer implementation for building rich Slack messages using JSX
 - [slack-blockx](https://github.com/kevin940726/slack-blockx) - jsx for Slack block-kit

 ## Author